Rajan Tiwari: Family

-Rajan Tiwari belongs to the Hindu community and originally hails from Gorakhpur.
-His younger brother Raju Tiwari is MLA from the Govindganj constituency in Bihar.
+Rajan Tiwari belongs to the Brahmin community and originally hails from Gorakhpur.
+His elder brother Raju Tiwari was elected as an MLA from the Govindganj constituency in Bihar on the ticket of Lok Janshakti Party in 2015 election.

 Political career

 Rajan Tiwari started his political career in year 2000 when he defeated Bhupendra Nath Dubey of SAP 2000.

 In 2006, his mother Kanti Devi was elected Block Head from the local block and continues to hold the post.